Hiswe/hiswe.github.io/source/_posts/13-koa-nuxt.md

 {% include_code lang:js 13-koa-nuxt/01-express-middleware.js %}

-Since we wants to use Koa, we will need to make our own middleware.
+Since we want to use Koa, we will need to make our own middleware.
-No need to think a lot about integration since this has already been solved but the [nuxt community](https://github.com/nuxt/create-nuxt-app/blob/master/template/server/index-koa.js)
+No need to think a lot about integration since this has already been solved but the [Nuxt community](https://github.com/nuxt/create-nuxt-app/blob/master/template/server/index-koa.js)

 {% include_code lang:js 13-koa-nuxt/02-koa-middleware.js %}